-•Providing students and parents with timely data for improvement in student achievement.
+• Providing students and parents with timely data for improvement in student achievement.

 •Using formal and informal assessment strategies to determine whether students have achieved high standards and modifying instructional strategies as needed to maximize achievement.

 Minimum Qualifications: Bachelor's degree from a fully accredited college or university, and at least one half of all Teachers must demonstrate possession of, or eligibility for, a New Hampshire teaching certificate for the level and subject area to be taught.
-Associate Degree required.
-Bachelor's or Master's Degree preferred.
+Master's Degree preferred.